ncatlab/nlab-content/pages/1/1/1/0/111/content.md

 Given a one-collection-of-morphisms category $C_1\rightrightarrows C_0$, we define a family-of-collections-of-morphisms category by taking $C_1(x,y)$ to be the [[preimage]] of $(x,y)$ under the [[function]] $(s,t):C_1 \to C_0\times C_0$.
 Conversely, given a family-of-collections-of-morphisms category we define a one-collection-of-morphisms category by taking $C_1$ to be the [[disjoint union]] of the families of morphisms $C_1 = \coprod_{x,y\in C_0} C_1(x,y)$.
 With the straightforward definitions of [[functor]] and [[natural transformation]] in both cases, this sets up a strict [[2-equivalence]] of [[2-categories]].

 Note, though, that this 2-equivalence is not an *isomorphism* of 2-categories, because the disjoint union operation has to "tag" each morphism with its domain and codomain.
 It seems that the strongest thing that can be said is that, in a [[material set theory]], if a family-of-collections-of-morphisms category $C$ has the property that sets $C_1(x,y)$ are all disjoint, then there is a one-collection-of-morphisms category with $C_1 = \bigcup_{x,y\in C_0} C_1(x,y)$ (the *non*-disjoint union) that gives rise to $C$ on the nose.
-The notion of [[protocategory]] is a way to formalize a family-of-collections-of-morphisms category together with the information about how its hom-sets "overlap".
+The notion of a [[protocategory]] is a way to formalize a family-of-collections-of-morphisms category together with the information about how its hom-sets "overlap".

 In ordinary category theory one rarely specifies which of the two definitions is being used, although often language implicitly suggests that it is the latter, e.g. when defining a category one first specifies the objects and then specifies what "the morphisms from $X$ to $Y$ are" rather than specifying what "a morphism" is and then what the domain and codomain of each morphism are.
 Indeed, when defining a category in this way, one rarely worries about whether the hom-sets are disjoint, meaning that it must be the second definition in use.
 Even for the prototypical category [[Set]], if constructed in a material-set-theoretic foundation like [[ZFC]], the natural definition "a morphism from $X$ to $Y$ is a function, i.e. a subset of $X\times Y$ that is total and functional", produces hom-sets that are not disjoint, since a total and functional set of ordered pairs can have any codomain that is a superset of its range.
 Moreover, categorical constructions do not "naturally" preserve disjointness of homsets, e.g. in the [[category of elements]] $el(P)$ of a functor $P:C\to Set$ a given morphism in $C$ can "be" a morphism between many different elements of $P$, and similarly for a [[slice category]] and so on.

 ### Foundational issues
 {#foundations}

 We said a category has a 'collection' of objects and 'collection'(s) of morphisms.
 However, different [[mathematical foundations]] have different notions of [[equality]].
-For foundations whose notion of 'collection' have [[proposition]]-valued equality, such as in [[set theory]], [[class]]-set theory, or [[extensional type theory]], the two definitions above suffice for defining a category.
+For foundations whose notion of a 'collection' has [[proposition]]-valued equality, such as in [[set theory]], [[class]]-set theory, or [[extensional type theory]], the two definitions above suffice for defining a category.
 However, in for other foundations, with a weaker notion of equality, such as [[internalization|internally]] in a [[(2,1)-topos]] like [[Grpd]], in [[Thomas Streicher]]'s groupoid model of types, or in [[homotopy type theory]], there are multiple definitions of a category.
 The naive definition of the category above with a collection of objects and a collection of morphisms results in a [[wild category]].
 If the morphism collections are sets, then the resulting structure is a [[precategory]], and if the collection of objects is a set as well, then the resulting structure is a [[strict category]].
 The above definitions in set theory foundations are the same as strict categories in the alternative foundations, but in the alternative foundations categories like [[Set]] are not strict categories.
 Instead, they happen to be a special kind of precategory called [[univalent categories]], where equality of objects is isomorphism of objects.

 ### Size issues
 {#size}